 Volunteers who want to read together as a company, college, or social group may be a good fit for our Mid-Day Mentoring, Workplace Mentoring, or WITS on Campus programs.
 You can find out if your company is already one of our program partners here.
 Each program is facilitated by a WITS staff member and involves a weekly or every other week commitment from October through May.
 These programs provide a great way to build community within an office or network while sharing the power of reading with an elementary school student.
 Workplace Mentoring students travel to meet their mentors at their office or university.
 In our Mid-Day Mentoring program, teams of volunteers travel on a school bus to meet their students at their school.

 SCHOOL'S OUT VOLUNTEERS

 Literacy never takes a vacation—so neither does WITS.
-Volunteers who would like to read over the weekend or during school vacation may be interested in our WITS on the Weekend, WITSummer in the Parks, or WITSummer Early Childhood Programs.
+Volunteers who would like to read over the weekend or during school vacation may be interested in our WITS on the Weekend or WITSummer Early Childhood Programs.
 Each program is facilitated by a WITS staff member and volunteers support students in a fun way during out-of-school hours.

 • WITS on the Weekend brings volunteers and students together in teams for two hours on select Saturdays throughout the school year.